nglguarino/nglguarino/README.md

 - 👋 Hi, I’m Angelo Guarino
 - 👀 I’m interested in Data Science, ML and DL
 - 🌱 I’m currently learning Econ and Data Science @ UNIPD
-- 📫 How to reach me: @nglguarino on Twitter/LinkedIn
+- 📫 How to reach me: @guarinoangelo on LinkedIn

 <!---
 nglguarino/nglguarino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.